yemisprojects/eks-infra/README.md

 1. Jenkins running on EC2 accessible via SSM
 2. EKS Cluster with 1 managed node group
+3. Admin user named (eksadmin1) to manage the cluster
-3. Karpenter cluster auto-scaler
+4. Karpenter cluster auto-scaler
-4. ArgoCD
+5. ArgoCD
-5. Prometheus and Grafana
+6. Prometheus and Grafana

 Jenkins should be setup to be scalable and highly available but a single instance is used here for simplicity.
 Review the [documentation](https://www.jenkins.io/doc/book/scaling/architecting-for-scale/) for more information if needed.